 Daylio

 Daylio is a mood tracker first, gratitude second, but its quick-entry format works well for people who hate writing.
 Tap a few moods, add a few notes, done.
-Best for people who want minimal text input.
+Best for people who want minimal text input and still want a long-term record.

 How to Choose